Camden County New Jersey assistance programs.

 This center has a goal of brining concerned community organizations and charities together to help alleviate poverty by providing food to low income, the unemployed, and working poor children and families in need.
 The pantry is providing a five-day supply of food and groceries to families, senior citizens and individuals one time per month.
 Mount Ephraim.
 Call (856) 559 - 0116.

-Programs to help with bills and basic need
+Programs to help with bills and basic needs

 Camden County Volunteers of America coordinates transitional housing and other support, such as life skills and job training workshops.
 The Supportive Services Division may have information on homeless and eviction prevention services, including landlord mediation as well as grants for paying back rent or a deposit.
 Other advice is provided too.
 More on housing assistance from Volunteers of America Delaware Valley.

-Food banks are located throughout the region.
-They will provide the needy with groceries, free boxes of food, meals, and other assistance.
+Free Food banks are located throughout the region.
+They will provide the needy with groceries, free boxes of as healthy food as possible, meals, and other assistance.
 Many of the Camden centers also have staff that can help low to moderate income families apply for public aid such as SNAP food stamps or WIC.
-In addition to this center, find information on several other Camden County food pantries.
+In addition to this center, find information on several other Camden County free food pantries.

 CFS - Center for Family Services focuses on a few services, ranging from housing to coordinating help for seniors and the disabled in Camden County.
 While the direct financial aid is limited, they have have referrals available to it.
 The non-profit will also offer stabilization and case management.